satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 Transactions of the Royal Society of London.
 Series B: Biological Sciences, 356(1412):1323.

 Vannier, M. and Summers, R. (2003).
-Sharing Images1.
+Sharing Images.
 Radiology, 228(1):23.

 --------------